lehtipalo/spotfire-timeline-mod/README.md

 Optionally you could also color the cards by another color, E.g.

--   Color By = Impact
+-   Color By = Sentiment

 The end result will look something like this: